remix-run/react-router/packages/router/README.md

 # Router

-The `@remix-run/router` package is the heart of [React Router](https://github.com/remix-run/react-router) and provides all the core functionality for routing, data loading, data mutations, and transitions.
+The `@remix-run/router` package is the heart of [React Router](https://github.com/remix-run/react-router) and provides all the core functionality for routing, data loading, data mutations, and navigation.

 If you're using React Router, you should never `import` anything directly from the `@remix-run/router` or `react-router` packages, but you should have everything